mathiscode/aige/README.md

 pnpm dev:cli # run the CLI with the Node.js debugger attached
 ```

+There is a `launch.json` file included for debugging in VSCode.

 ## Notes

-OpenAI's API can sometimes be slow to respond with larger schemas, and the `create` and `action` tools have fairly heavy schemas.
+OpenAI's API can sometimes be slow to respond with larger schemas, and the `create` and `update` tools have fairly heavy schemas.
 As time goes on, both OpenAI and AIGE will improve and become faster.

 Optimizations Coming:

 - Allow custom schemas to reduce token usage by pruning unused data, and allowing flexibility in game structure
 - Chunk the creation and action calls into smaller pieces to reduce token usage per call, giving faster responses

 The default models are `gpt-3.5-turbo-1106` and `dall-e-2`.
-You can change the models in the [GameClientOptions](https://aige.games/interfaces/Core.GameClientOptions.html) to use other models.
+You can set the models in the [GameClientOptions](https://aige.games/interfaces/Core.GameClientOptions.html) to use others.
 Creating a game and performing an action uses ~2000-3000 tokens.